flowchart LR

 - Coordination (forced by the anchor): No single entity has the authority or capacity to resolve all names.
 Coordination must be hierarchical — the root zone delegates to TLD servers, TLD servers delegate to authoritative servers.
 Each level is authoritative for its own zone and delegates everything below.
 This hierarchy partitions the namespace to match administrative reality.

 - State (forced by hierarchical coordination): Because resolution traverses multiple levels, and because queries are frequent while namespace changes are rare, caching at every level is essential.
 Each resolver maintains a cache of recent query results.
-Each cached record is a belief — a snapshot of a name-to-address mapping that was true at query time but may have changed since.
+Each cached record is a belief — a snapshot of a name-to-address mapping that was true at query time but drifts as the environment changes.
 State is distributed across thousands of caching resolvers worldwide, with no central cache.

 - Time (forced by distributed cached state): Cached records must expire; otherwise stale beliefs persist indefinitely.
 The TTL mechanism provides prescribed expiration — the authoritative server sets the TTL, and every cache obeys it.
 The authority controls the tradeoff between freshness (short TTL) and load (long TTL).
 Resolvers have no ability to negotiate or override.

 - Interface (forced by all prior choices): UDP queries on port 53 for speed and simplicity, with TCP fallback for large responses.
 The hierarchical resolution process — iterative queries from resolver to root to TLD to authoritative — is the interface between the resolver and the distributed namespace.
-DNS-over-HTTPS and DNS-over-TLS represent interface renegotiations driven by privacy constraints that did not exist when the original interface was designed.
+DNS-over-HTTPS and DNS-over-TLS represent interface renegotiations driven by privacy constraints absent from the original design era.

 DHCP worked example.
 Start from the anchor: IP addresses must be unique on a subnet, and the client has no IP address at bootstrap.
 From this anchor: